Door security: Common residential doors

 The following are the types of doors typically used in residential applications: solid wood door, panel doors (hollow and solid core), metal skinned wood-edged doors and metal edge-wrapped doors, and Fiberglass doors (strongest of the residential type).
 Typically, door frames are solid wood.
 Residential doors also frequently contain wood.

 Steel doors with Multi locking system are recommended by construction professionals as important equipment in your security checklist.
 This type of door often comes with a wooden finish to maintain a natural aesthetic in their external appearance.

-Security tests by Consumer Reports Magazine in the 1990s found that many residential doors fail or delaminate when force is applied to them.
+Security tests by Consumer Reports magazine in the 1990s found that many residential doors fail or delaminate when force is applied to them.
 Solid wood doors withstood more force than the very common metal skinned wood-edged doors used in newer construction.
 A broad range door manufacturer, Premdor (now Masonite) once stated in one of its 1990s brochures entitled "Premdor Entry Systems" page 6 that "The results of tests were overwhelming, Steel edged doors outperform wood-edged doors by a ratio of 7 to 1.
 When you consider the practically two-thirds of all illegal entries were made through doors...
-One hit of 100 lb [lbf] strike force broke the wood-edged stile and opened the door.
+One hit of 100 lb lbf strike force broke the wood-edged stile and opened the door.
 To actually open the steel-edged door required 7 strikes of 100 lb pressure [force]."
 Most door manufactures offer a number of different types of doors with varying levels of strength.

-Consumer Reports Magazine also reported in its test results that door frames often split with little force applied and lower quality deadbolts simply failed when force was applied to the door.
+Consumer Reports also reported in its test results that door frames often split with little force applied and lower quality deadbolts simply failed when force was applied to the door.

 The Chula Vista Residential Burglary Reduction Project which studied over 1,000 incidents found that "methods found to have relatively low effectiveness included: sliding glass door braces, such as wooden dowels, as opposed to sliding door channel or pin locks; deadbolts installed in the front door only; and outdoor lights on dusk-to-dawn timers".

 Burglary tactics

-The Chula Vista Residential Burglary-Reduction Project yielded the following findings: "From victim interviews, we learned that in 87% of the break-ins that occurred when intruders defeated locked doors with tools such as screwdrivers or crowbars, the burglars targeted "the one door that had no deadbolt lock ... not one burglar attempted to break a double-pane window during the course of successful or attempted burglary."
+The Chula Vista Residential Burglary-Reduction Project yielded the following findings: "From victim interviews, we learned that in 87% of the break-ins that occurred when intruders defeated locked doors with tools such as screwdrivers or crowbars, the burglars targeted the one door that had no deadbolt lock ... not one burglar attempted to break a double-pane window during the course of successful or attempted burglary."